smaranjitghose/PythonicIndian/README.md

 # republic_day
-A small snippet to generate the Indian flag as a tribute from a data analyst on 26th Jan,2020
+A small snippet to generate the Indian flag as a tribute from a data science student on 26th Jan,2020

+Feel free to use and improvise